yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 ### Task 7: Perform migration cutover

-Since you performed the migration as an "online data migration," the migration wizard will continue to monitor the SMB network share for newly added log backup files.
+Since you performed the migration as an "online data migration," the migration wizard continuously monitors the SMB network share for newly added log backup files.
 This allows for any updates that happen on the source database to be captured until you cut over to the SQL MI database.
-In this task, you will add a record to one of the database tables, backup the logs, and complete the migration of the `TailspinToys` database by cutting over to the SQL MI database.
+In this task, you add a record to one of the database tables, backup the logs, and complete the migration of the `TailspinToys` database by cutting over to the SQL MI database.

 1. In the migration status window in the Azure portal and select **TailspinToys** under database name to view further details about the database migration.

     ![The TailspinToys database name is highlighted in the migration status window.](media/dms-migration-wizard-database-name.png "Migration status")

-2. On the TailspinToys screen you will see a status of **Restored** for the `TailspinToys.bak` file.
+2. On the TailspinToys screen, note the status of **Restored** for the `TailspinToys.bak` file.

     ![On the TailspinToys blade, a status of Restored is highlighted next to the TailspinToys.bak file in the list of active backup files.](media/dms-migration-wizard-database-restored.png "Migration Wizard")

-3. To demonstrate log shipping and how transactions made on the source database during the migration process will be added to the target SQL MI database, you will add a record to one of the database tables.
+3. To demonstrate log shipping and how transactions made on the source database during the migration process are added to the target SQL MI database, you will add a record to one of the database tables.

 4. Return to SSMS on your SqlServer2008 VM and select **New Query** from the toolbar.